You are free to choose, but you are not free of the consequences of those choices.

 You’ll be fit, full of energy, ripped, and age much better overall.
 Those are some of the things you gain due to living a healthy lifestyle.

-However, while that sounds great on paper, you’ll have to sacrifice some things as well for your personal wellbeing.
+However, while that sounds great on paper, you’ll have to sacrifice some things as well for your well-being.
 You’ll have to lose out on some other attractive options if you want to succeed.

 Thus, every decision we make is a forfeiture in itself.
 It’s up to us to measure if what we gain is worth the loss.

-Having too many options available can lead to the psychological phenomenon known as the “consequence of choice.”
+Having too many options available can lead to the psychological phenomenon known as the “consequence of choice” or, “choice overload.”

 It entails that the more options you have to pick from, the harder it will be for you to select which choice to take.
 That’s because you have so many options available that there’s simply no way to know what alternative is the best one.